alaffin12/stackedit/Caught by Stradh.md

 Dragoncrush is a red varietal from the Martikov winery.
 They make two varieties of this varietal - Red Dragoncrush and Black Dragoncrush - as well as a brandy which is made from Red Dragoncrush called Dragon's Breath.
 Red Dragoncrush uses dried grapes and is aged in oak barrels, giving it a spicy, cinnamony flavour.
 Black Dragoncrush mixes fresh Dragoncrush grapes with Winterstomp grapes to give it a fresh, crisp flavour.
 Dragon's Breath Brandy leans into the natural flavours of Red Dragoncrush, and is very spicy.

 ### Winterstomp
 Winterstomp is a white varietal from the Martikov winery.
 They are mainly used to balance the flavours of the Martikov Red varietals, as the grapes themselves are almost too acidic on their own.
-They
+The Martikov's do make a sparkling Winterstomp wine that is somewhat refreshing (if very acidic)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg1MDg3Mjk3LC0xMzAxOTMyNDE2LC00MT
+eyJoaXN0b3J5IjpbMTk5NTUwNTAwLC0xMzAxOTMyNDE2LC00MT
 g5MjY0NDUsMTk5MTMxODg1OSw3NjE2NDk0NDMsMjA5MTAxODQ2
 MywtMjAwNzY1NjIzNCwzMDIyMDM2LDYyOTk5NTcxMSwtMTU5OD
 QxMjczMCwtNTQwNjEzODA1LC0xNjU2MzI0MTEwLC0xNTE3MzM0